-'The UK education system is respected and valued all over the world.
-To ensure standards remain high, there are many independent organisations who regularly inspect and accredit UK institutions and courses.
-You can be sure that studying in the UK is the right choice to make the most of your education and enhance your future career prospects.'
+'The UK education system offers you world-class teaching.
+To ensure standards remain high, there are many independent organisations who regularly inspect and accredit UK institutions and courses. '

 English language courses are inspected every four years, and there is also a requirement for annual reporting.
 A team of independent inspectors check four standards:

 - learning resources and environment for students and teachers

 There are also many other reputable English language centres that operate outside the Accreditation UK scheme and are inspected by other bodies.
 You can find out more by contacting organisations such as BAC, ISI or QAA - or ask the school you are interested in about their inspection and accreditation procedures.

 Although each UK higher education institution is responsible for the standards and quality of its programmes, the Quality Assurance Agency for Higher Education (QAA) regularly carries out independent audits.
 They ensure that institutions in the UK are providing higher education, awards and qualifications of an acceptable quality and at an appropriate academic standard.

 The QAA have also developed a code of practice for UK institutions who deliver degree programmes in other countries.
 So if you choose to study a UK qualification in your own country, you will benefit from the same high standards of teaching, resource and support as you would from studying in the UK.

 Many departments within UK institutions are also accredited by professional bodies who guide the curriculum and carry out review visits.

 Colleges in Scotland are subject to inspections by Her Majesty’s Inspectorate of Education (HMIe).
 Find out more at the HMIe website.